tensorflow/tensorboard/tensorboard/plugins/graph/README.md

 -   3 nodes: w, sqrt, result
 -   2 edges: [w, sqrt], [sqrt, result]

-Frameworks such as TF2 allow users to manually annotate functions with the `@tf.function` decorator to indicate to TensorFlow that a graph should be created.
-Other frameworks may require users to explicitly call a utility function to write an implicitly created graph.

 Notably, the graph itself does not contain variable values (e.g. weights), assets, or signatures (e.g. input and output values).